MSHSL State Debate Tournament

 Rejection alternatives are okay(Zizek and others were common when I was in debate for context) but teams reliant on “discourse” and other vague notions should probably strike me.
 If I do not know what voting for a team does, I am uncomfortable to do so and will actively seek out ways to avoid it.

-Theory: Gonna be honest, I flat out hate theory.
-You can try it, but there is veryyyyy little likelihood of me voting for you because of theory.
-I think theory is borderline abusive to smaller schools.
-Unless there is super clear abuse, then I will never vote for theory.
+A note on theory: I'm not a huge fan of theory.
+Unless there is super clear abuse, then I will likely not vote for theory.
 Also, I will never ever buy disclosure theory.
-PF is about the resolution, stick to it.
+Debate is about the resolution, stick to it.

-Final Thoughts: Please do not be sexist, homophobic, racist, or anything nasty.
 Let me know if there’s anything I can do to make debate more accessible to you before the round-- trigger/content warnings are appreciated in making debate a more accessible space.
 If you have any questions before the round, ask away.
-Kudos to you if you read all the way through this!
 Looking forward to a great round!